 Auto Accident Procedures Safety Talk

 The best way to prevent auto accidents is to drive defensively.
 This means you should avoid distractions, stay alert, look down the road, avoid following too close, and anticipate other drivers’ actions.
-Although you can do everything right, you still may find yourself involved in an accident at one point in your life.
-Therefore, it is vital to be prepared for how you should react, what you should do and not do following an accident.
+Although you can do everything right, you may still find yourself involved in an accident at one point in your life.
+Therefore, it is vital to be prepared for how you should react, and what you should do and not do following an accident.

 Taking Proactive Steps in Case an Accident Occurs

 One of the best ways to minimize the impact of an accident is to be prepared for the accident prior to it taking place.
 Some steps to take include:

 - Items such as medical information, driver’s license, insurance, and vehicle registration should be up-to-date and readily accessible.